 - Direct Jet Thruster: Provides directional control and supplements the anti-torque effect.

-- Vertical Stabilizers: These surfaces help in directional stability and augment the NOTAR system’s effectiveness.
+- Vertical Stabilizers: These surfaces contribute to directional stability and augment the NOTAR system’s effectiveness.

 Advantages of NOTAR Technology

-- Enhanced Safety: By eliminating the tail rotor, NOTAR reduces the risk of ground personnel accidents and improves safety in confined spaces.
+- Enhanced Safety: By eliminating the tail rotor, NOTAR reduces the risk of accidents involving ground personnel and improves safety in confined spaces and on offshore platforms.

-- Reduced Noise Levels: NOTAR helicopters are significantly quieter than their conventional counterparts, making them suitable for urban and noise-sensitive operations.
+- Reduced Noise Levels: NOTAR helicopters can achieve up to a 50% reduction in external noise levels compared to conventional counterparts, making them well suited for urban and noise-sensitive operations.

-- Improved Control: The aerodynamic design of NOTAR provides superior handling and stability, especially in crosswind conditions.
+- Improved Control: The aerodynamic design of NOTAR provides superior handling and stability, particularly in crosswind conditions and low-speed maneuvering.

-- Maintenance Benefits: With fewer moving parts than a traditional tail rotor, NOTAR systems can potentially offer lower maintenance requirements.
+- Maintenance Considerations: With fewer exposed moving parts than a traditional tail rotor assembly, NOTAR systems can offer reduced maintenance demands, though the internal fan and associated components still require regular attention.

 Challenges and Limitations

-Despite its advantages, NOTAR technology is not without its challenges.
-The complexity of the system can lead to increased initial costs and may require specialized training for pilots and maintenance crews.
-Additionally, the performance benefits of NOTAR can be aircraft-specific and may vary based on design and operational parameters.
+Despite its advantages, NOTAR technology is not without challenges.
+The complexity of the system leads to higher initial costs and requires specialized training for both pilots and maintenance crews.
+The performance benefits can also vary based on aircraft design and operating conditions.
+Critically, NOTAR technology has seen limited adoption across the broader industry, with only a handful of production models ever built around it.

 Examples of NOTAR-Equipped Helicopters